grumpfou/RFigure/README.md

 files.
 Works in the same way as the regular pickle library of python
 - REditors: contains the Syntax Highlighters used to display the python code (for the instructions) and the markdown code (for the commentaries).
-- RFigureMagics: contrains the magic functions tah can be  used in Jupyter/QtConsole
+- RFigureMagics: contains the magic functions that can be used in Jupyter/QtConsole.
-- RFigureMisc: diverse functions
+- RFigureMisc: various functions

 ## Miscelaneous
-- By default, numpy and pyplot are already imported when launching when executing the instructions (similar to the magic function %pyplot does in Jupyter/IPython)
+- By default, numpy and pyplot are already imported when executing the instructions (similar to the magic function %pyplot does in Jupyter/IPython)
-- Local Header: When the program detect a file with the name .RFigureHeaderLocal.py in the same dir as the file, it adds it to the header (can be used to specify the font for all the rfig3 of the directory for instance).
+- Local Header: When the program detects a file with the name `.RFigureHeaderLocal.py` in the same directory as the file, it adds it to the header (can be used to specify the font for all the rfig3 of the directory for instance).
 - Format name: the RFigureCore method `formatName` (or push the button in the gui interface) will format the name of the figure as Figure_YYYYMMDD_foo.rfig3 (where YYYYMMDD stands for the current date).
 - Shortcurts in the graphical interface:
     - `Ctrl+S` will save the file;